Chart Color Schemes

 Goulburn Surrounds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Goulburn Surrounds' population is approximately 15,146 as of August 2025.
-Between 2021 and June 2024, the population increased by 1,307 people (9.4%), from 13,839 to an estimated resident population of 14,401.
-This includes 387 new addresses validated since the Census date.
-The population density is around 1.7 persons per square kilometer.
-Goulburn Surrounds' growth rate exceeded that of its SA4 region (4.7%) and non-metro areas.
-Interstate migration contributed approximately 73.7% to overall population gains during recent periods, with other factors also being positive.
+Goulburn Surrounds' population is 15,341 as of November 2025.
+This figure reflects a growth of 1,502 people since the 2021 Census, which reported a population of 13,839.
+The increase was inferred from the ABS estimated resident population of 14,394 in June 2024 and an additional 468 validated new addresses since the Census date.
+This results in a population density ratio of 1.7 persons per square kilometer.
+Goulburn Surrounds' growth rate exceeded that of its SA4 region (5.1%) and the non-metro area, making it a leader in regional growth.
+Interstate migration contributed approximately 73.7% to overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the area is projected to increase by 2,841 persons, reflecting a total increase of 12.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Nationally, regional areas are projected to have above median population growth.
+By 2041, Goulburn Surrounds is expected to increase by 2,841 persons, reflecting an overall increase of 11.5% over the 17 years.

 Frequently Asked Questions - Population